 They were given the same 120 minutes.
 But each network presented them its own way.View All

 What is the difference between civil redistricting and intentional disenfranchisement?View All

 The candidate: Gary Johnson The gaffe: At a town hall on MSNBC, Chris Matthews asked the Libertarian nominee, “Who’s…

-The candidate: Donald J. Trump The gaffe: Speaking in Raleigh, North Carolina, last night, Trump found the positive side…
+The candidate: Donald Trump The gaffe: Speaking to a nearly all-white crowd in rural Kenansville, North Carolina, Tuesday, Donald…

 |General Election Debate||TBD||Farmville, Virginia|

 His “America First” image is a fiction built on lies.
 Until this election, he was an interventionist who pressed two presidents for more regime changes.